Global-Solutions-Alliance/model-engine/README.md

 ## Contact

-Denise Draper (draperd@acm.org) is currently the technical point of contact for this project.
+CoLab Cooperative (gsa@colab.coop) is currently the technical point of contact for this project.